Read more about

-Kazakhstan, officially known as the Republic of Kazakhstan, is the largest landlocked country in the world situated in Central Asia.
+Kazakhstan, officially known as the Republic of Kazakhstan, is the largest landlocked country in the world.
+It is found in Central Asia.
 It covers an area of approximately 1.1 million square miles making it the ninth largest country in the world with a population of 18 million.
-The country is home to 131 ethnic groups which the law provides freedom of religion to all of them.
-Islam is the highest religion making up to 70% of the population, followed by Christianity forming 26% and other religions in the minority.
+Islam is the highest religion making up to 70% of the population, followed by Christianity and other religions in the minority.

 Religious Beliefs In Kazakhstan

 What is the majority religion in Kazakhstan?